H-Tambourou/H-Tambourou/README.md

 ![cover](coverHT.png)

-- 👋 Hey, my name is Henrick Tambourou.
+#Hello there, it's Henrick 👋
-- 👀 Currently looking for a dev job.
+- 📘 Philomath for life
-- 🌱 I’m a fast learner and I'm always eager to learn new technology.
+- 🌱 Problem solver
-- 💞️ I’m looking to collaborate on any projects that will further my portfolio and coding knowledge.
+- 💞️ Would Love to collaborate on any projects.
 - 📫 h.tambourou@gmail.com